 Aside from the plans being guaranteed issue, enrolling during this open enrollment period will also save you money every month.
 During this six-month window, the insurance company can’t charge you more in premiums because of any health conditions that you have.
 This is a huge advantage for anyone that is looking to get additional health care coverage.

 After the open enrollment period, you’re still allowed to apply for a Medigap plan whenever you choose, as long as you’re eligible.
-The only requirements to be allowed to enroll in a plan is that you are at least 65 (a few states have exceptions) and you are enrolled in Medicare Parts A and B. Simple as that.
+The only enrollment requirements to enroll in a plan are: being at least 65 (a few states have exceptions) and being enrolled in Medicare Parts A and B. Simple as that.
 But missing your open enrollment period could cost you.

 If you have already missed it, don’t worry, there is still a good chance that you can get the Medigap coverage that you want.
-There is a chance that you’ll have to pay more every month, but you can but a price on the peace of mind that it will bring knowing that your medical bills will be covered.
+Keep in mind there is a chance that you’ll have to pay more every month.

 At CompareMedicareSupplements.com we are able to work with you to get whichever of the Medicare supplemental plans best suits your needs from the company that offers the best combination of price and service.
 Get your personalized set of Medicare supplement quotes by filling out the form on the side of this page.